-5 Key Elements for Energy Efficiency in IQF Freezing
+5 Key Elements for Maximizing Energy Efficiency in IQF Freezing

-Most IQF freezers use conveyor belts, which cause increased friction between the product and the belt and require additional energy to maintain the necessary cooling capacity.
-On the other hand, OctoFrost™ bedplates are designed with a specific thickness and hole configuration that achieves the required fluidization type, resulting in lower energy consumption and no product sticking to the bedplate.
+Conventional freezers rely on conveyor belts, which create friction between the product and the belt and require additional energy to maintain proper cooling.
+In contrast, the bedplates are designed with precise thickness and hole configuration to facilitate the required fluidization.
+This innovative design minimizes energy consumption and eliminates product sticking, enhancing both efficiency and product quality.

 Unlike traditional IQF tunnel freezers that often operate fans at full capacity, our IQF Tunnel features vane axial fans with adjustable speeds.
 This unique customization allows processors to optimize fan speeds based on the specific characteristics of the product being frozen.
 The intelligent fan design ensures efficient airflow control while preserving product integrity.
 By operating fans at typically 75% to 85% of their maximum capacity, significant energy savings of up to 30% can be achieved.